 This overall sales volume number should now serve as a financial goal for your business.
 This should be kept top of mind when managing every aspect of your business.
 Use it as the basis for pricing jobs, managing cash flow, bidding strategy, and overall business decisions, as this sales number is required to keep you in good financial standing.

-The next step in determining price will include calculating the project’s major job costs.
+The next step in determining price will include estimating the project’s major job costs.
 This is best done by breaking the job into phases or stages with cost estimates for each phase.
 For example:

 Estimating labor costs will need to start with breaking out costs per employee per hour.
 Another crucial component of labor costing is labor burden.
 Labor burden is all of the costs outside of wages that it costs a business to employ an individual.
 This includes workers comp, taxes, benefits, and more.
 Not including labor burden can cost a business thousands of dollars on every job.
 If you need help calculating labor costs see our labor costing in construction article for an in-depth explanation.